vitorm04/docs.pt-br/docs/framework/network-programming/how-to-customize-a-time-based-cache-policy.md

 End Function
 ```

-A saída é semelhante à seguinte:
+A saída deverá ser semelhante a esta:

 ```output
 When: 1/14/2004 8:07:30 AM